SolaceProducts/terraform-solacebrokerappliance-service/examples/client-certificate-authentication/README.md

 # Client Certificate Authentication Configuration Example

-This example shows how to configure [client certificate authentication](https://docs.solace.com/Security/Configuring-Client-Authentication.htm#Client-Cert) (or mTLS) for clients connecting to a PubSub+ event broker at the Message VPN level, leveraging the Service Terraform module.
+This example shows how to configure [client certificate authentication](https://docs.solace.com/Security/Configuring-Client-Authentication.htm#Client-Cert) (or mTLS) for clients connecting to a PubSub+ appliance at the Message VPN level, leveraging the Service Terraform module.

 Note: before you can enable client certificate authentication, you need an event broker-level server key, certificate, and you must configure certificate authorities.
 These prerequisites are outside the scope of this module.